La5te2/ChessAI/Gadus.md

 \end{aligned}
 $$

-The six static initialization modes use the canonical displacement coordinates defined above.
-In the friendly-pawn modes, canonical rank displacement $+1$ points forward for the friendly side.
-The remaining two modes initialize position-dependent visibility relations.
-If relation group $6$ exists, its rook-visibility coefficient $\beta^R_{j,6}$ is initialized to one.
-If relation group $7$ exists, its bishop-visibility coefficient $\beta^B_{j,7}$ is initialized to one.
-Every relation coefficient and absolute residual entry not assigned by these initialization modes is initialized to zero.
-Independently of the relation initialization, each block begins with $\lambda_j=\mathbf1$, which assigns the local and full-board transformations the same coefficient $1/\sqrt2$ in every channel.
+The first six initialization modes use the canonical displacement coordinates defined above.
+In the two pawn modes, rank displacement $+1$ points forward for the friendly side.
+When $K=8$, the final two modes initialize $\beta^R_{j,6}=1$ for relation group $6$ and $\beta^B_{j,7}=1$ for relation group $7$.
+Every relative coefficient, visibility coefficient and absolute residual entry not specified by the selected modes is initialized to zero.
+Independently, each block begins with $\lambda_j=\mathbf1$, which assigns the local and full-board transformations the same coefficient $1/\sqrt2$ in every channel.

-The affine scales of the three local-branch normalization layers are initialized to $1/\sqrt3$, and their biases are initialized to zero.
-In the shared and Policy sequences, the affine scale of $\mathrm{BN}_{j,\uparrow}$ is initialized to $1/\sqrt D$ for a sequence of length $D$.
-The corresponding scale is initialized to one in the first Value block and to zero in the second.
-The second Value block is therefore an identity map at initialization.
-All corresponding biases are initialized to zero.
-The square embedding $E_S$ is also initialized to zero.
-The displacement atoms and ray geometry are fixed, whereas the square embedding and all block-specific convolutional, normalization, relation and path-balance parameters are trainable.
+The three local-branch normalization layers use affine scales initialized to $1/\sqrt3$ and biases initialized to zero.
+In every shared or Policy sequence of length $D$, each $\mathrm{BN}_{j,\uparrow}$ uses affine scale $1/\sqrt D$ and zero bias.
+In the Value sequence, every nonfinal block uses unit affine scale in $\mathrm{BN}_{j,\uparrow}$, whereas the final block uses scale zero.
+Every Value block uses zero bias.
+The zero scale makes the final Value block an identity map at initialization.
+The square embedding $E_S$ is initialized to zero.
+The displacement atoms and ray geometry are fixed.
+The square embedding and all block-specific convolutional, normalization, relation and path-balance parameters are trainable.

 After the $B$ blocks, $h_B\in\mathbb R^{C\times8\times8}$ is the shared representation supplied to the Policy and Value heads defined below.

 ### 3.2 Policy and Value Heads

-Let $C_P$, $C_V$ and $H_V$ be the positive integer widths of the Policy representation, the Value feature tensor and the hidden Value layer, respectively.
-Let $D_P$ and $D_V$ be the positive integer numbers of Policy-specific and Value-specific chess-structured residual blocks.
-The fixed head dimensions are
+Let $C_P,C_V,H_V\in\mathbb N_{>0}$ denote the Policy width, Value feature width and Value hidden width.
+Let $D_P,D_V\in\mathbb N_{>0}$ denote the numbers of Policy-specific and Value-specific chess-structured residual blocks.

-$$
-D_P=D_V=2,
-\qquad
-C_P=128,
-\qquad
-C_V=48,
-\qquad
-H_V=512.
-$$

 The Policy head assigns one unnormalized score, called a logit, to every canonical action index in $\mathcal I_G$.
 It begins with a bias-free $1\times1$ convolution from $C$ channels to $C_P$ channels, followed by batch normalization and ReLU: